Sept. 18, 2025 - Freedomain Radio - Stefan Molyneux

 It's really rough.

-And boy, you know, if if you are the single f son of a single mother, and I have a brother, but I spent years with my uh mother uh on my own, uh, for various convoluted family reasons, so I was like a third or a quarter a single son.
+And boy, you know, if you are the single son of a single mother, and I have a brother, but I spent years with my mother on my own for various convoluted family reasons.

-And if you have uh somebody who's really isolated, then going your own way moving on with your life, moving away, getting things done, go on a date uh getting, you know, it's tough because there's this boat anchor around your heart that's kind of dragging you down, which is the isolation and the obligation, right?
+And if you have somebody who's really isolated, then going your own way and moving on with your life, moving away, getting things done, going a date, getting, you know.

-This was sort of in my twenties.
+This was sort of in my 20s.

-And it's like, hey, it's New Year's, what are we gonna do?
+And it's like, hey, it's New Year's.

-And she's like, Well, I'm staying home with my parents.
+And she's like, well, I'm staying home with my parents.

 And I'm like, what?

-I mean, it's it's New Year's Eve.
+I mean, it's New Year's Eve.

 You're supposed to be out there having a ball and making mistakes and storing up stories for your dotage, right?